 You can’t miss a quick stop at the famous Old Weaver’s House on the High Street.
-Take a look down the canal next to it for the most beautiful scene in the whole city!
+Take a look down the river next to it for the most beautiful scene in the whole city!

 Top Tip: Look out for Butchery Lane as you walk along the High Street.
 Take a peek down the alley to find a postcard-perfect view of the Cathedral.